JayBhagat18/Recipe-Management-System/README.md

 Recipe Management System

-Overview
+Overview:
 The Recipe Management System is a web application built using Python, Flask, and MySQL.
 This platform allows users to create, edit, delete, and manage their favorite recipes.
 The application provides a user-friendly interface and RESTful APIs to interact with the MySQL database where all the recipe data is stored.

 Features:

-Create Recipes: Users can add new recipes by providing necessary details such as name, ingredients, and preparation steps.
+1.Create Recipes: Users can add new recipes by providing necessary details such as name, ingredients, and preparation steps.
-Edit Recipes: Existing recipes can be updated with new information or modified as per the user's needs.
+2.Edit Recipes: Existing recipes can be updated with new information or modified as per the user's needs.
-Delete Recipes: Users can remove recipes that are no longer needed.
+3.Delete Recipes: Users can remove recipes that are no longer needed.
-View Recipes: All the saved recipes can be viewed with their details.
+4.View Recipes: All the saved recipes can be viewed with their details.

-Technologies Used
+Technologies Used:
 Backend: Python, Flask
 Database: MySQL
 Frontend: HTML, CSS